IrfanChatha/IrfanChatha/README.md

 - 🔭 I’m currently working on **React JS Projects (beginner to intermediate level)**

-- 🌱 I’m currently learning **React JS at SMIT and Advance TypeScript at PIAIC**
+- 🌱 I’m currently learning **React JS at SMIT and TypeScript at PIAIC**

 - 👯 I’m looking to collaborate on **HTML, CSS and Javascript**